EventStore/documentation/docs/server/5.0.8/http-api/optional-http-headers/harddelete.md

 The `ES-HardDelete` header controls deleting a stream.
 By default EventStoreDB soft deletes a stream allowing you to later reuse that stream.
 If you set the `ES-HardDelete` header EventStoreDB permanently deletes the stream.

-:::: tabs
+:::: code-group
-::: tab Request
+::: code Request
 <<< @/docs/server/5.0.8/http-api/sample-code/delete-stream/hard-delete-stream.sh#curl
 :::
-::: tab Response
+::: code Response
 <<< @/docs/server/5.0.8/http-api/sample-code/delete-stream/hard-delete-stream.sh#response
 :::
 ::::